-The gift of parenting goes beyond trying to figure it out all on our own as husband and wife, there is a greater gift within parenting that God has given us as a tool to be a parent.
+The gift of parenting goes beyond trying to figure it out all on our own, there is a greater gift within parenting that God has given us as a tool to be a parent.

 Behold, children are a heritage from the Lord, the fruit of the womb a reward

-I have been given such an honor by God to raise one of His children, and call him my own.
-That is a very big honor because the Lord chose me and my husband to raise this baby into the man he will become someday.
+I have been given such an honor by God to raise His children and call them my own.
+That is a very big honor because the Lord chose me and my husband to raise this baby into the man & woman they will become someday.
 And believe me when I say we do not take this duty lightly.

-We are constantly seeking God in our own hearts on how to raise our son because although he may have the same characteristics as we do and the same attitude as we do our son is still very different from us in many ways and this is because although we are his parents, we are not his creator.
+We are constantly seeking God in our own hearts on how to raise our children because although they may have the same characteristics as we do and the same attitude as we do our children are still very different from us in many ways and this is because although we are his parents, we are not their creator.

-See isn’t this just amazing, that in the middle of a meltdown that our son was having I picture God in our home with us and He looks over and sees how we are handling him and his little meltdown, and He smiles and then places His hand on my husbands shoulder and begins to tell him about our son’s heart and not only about his heart but about how to reach his heart in the middle of this meltdown.
+She isn’t this just amazing, that in the middle of a meltdown that our son was having, I picture God in our home with us and He looks over and sees how we are handling him and his little meltdown, and He smiles and then places His hand on my husband’s shoulder and begins to tell him about our son’s heart and not only about his heart but about how to reach his heart in the middle of this meltdown.

-What better person to ask for parenting advice then the creator of your child himself, and my husband had done just that!
-After all, God has way more experience than any one of your mama friends, Google, and even your own mothers, I mean let’s be for real no women on earth has as many children to care for as God does!
+What better person to ask for parenting advice than the creator of your child himself, my husband had done just that!
+After all, God has way more experience than anyone of your mama friends, Google, and even your own mothers, I mean let’s be real no woman on earth has as many children to care for as God does!

 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 Colossians 1:16